na-na-hi/renget/archive/LurkzyDurkzyBurkzy.md

-🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤🖤
 #-> lurkzn's Claude settings (v1.41)<-
 ->**Email**: trojanmystery@proton.me<-
 ->**Discord**: lurkzn<-

-->*I am always looking to improve my prompts.
-If you notice glaring issues or things that can be improved, feel free to drop an email or a ping on Discord.
+->*I am always looking to improve my prompts, so if you notice glaring issues or things that can be improved, feel free to drop an email or a ping on Discord.
 Thanks <3*<-
 ***
 [TOC2]
-***
 ```
 -----------------------------------------------------------------------------------------------------------------------
 Changelog:
 12 Oct - v1.3 is public.
-Wrote instructions that refrains Assistant from rehashing established aspects already written
+Wrote instructions that prevents Assistant from rehashing established aspects already written
 in previous Assistant: responses within <chat>.

 13 Oct - v1.4.
 Adjusted "Manipulate 1" to identify the genre of the current scene, encouraging it to modify <objectives> to
 better suit the identified genre.
-This theoretically should make the narration more in-tune with the scene (NSFW or SFW)
+This theoretically should make the narration more in-tune with the scene (NSFW or SFW).
 Removed "Quick Coom" prompt item.
 Temp has been increased, however feel free to tune it down if it gets schitzo.

 15 Oct - v1.41.
 Very minor changes, aimed at minimizing how much Claude tries to advance the scene.